-279 4.2 Potential reservoirs of K
+4.2 Potential reservoirs of K

-To date, three main hypotheses are being debated about the origin of the released argon in a stepwise crushing experiment.
-280 281 The first group (Qiu and Wijbrans, 2006, 2008; Bai et al., 2019) suggests that progressive crushing releases gases mainly from 282 fluid inclusions and therefore represents fluid inclusions maximum apparent ages.
-Additionally, the possibility of argon 283 releasing within K-mineral by prolonged crushing when the grain sizes were reduced to tens of nanometres (Bai et al., 2019).
-284 The second group (e.g., Kendrick and Philips (2007)) discusses the possibility of K-bearing mineral inclusions within the 285 inclusion cavity and/or in microcracks serving as argon reservoirs in the later crushing stages.
+To date, three main hypotheses have been debated about the origin of the released argon in a stepwise crushing experiment.
+The first group (Qiu and Wijbrans, 2006, 2008; Bai et al., 2019) suggests that progressive crushing releases gases mainly from fluid inclusions and therefore represents fluid inclusions maximum apparent ages.
+Additionally, there is a possibility of argon releasing within K minerals by prolonged crushing when the grain sizes are reduced to tens of nanometres (Bai et al., 2019).

+The second group (e.g. Kendrick and Phillips, 2009) discusses the possibility of K-bearing mineral inclusions within the inclusion cavity and/or in microcracks serving as argon reservoirs in the later crushing stages.
 Obtained maximum apparent ages therefore represent mineral closure ages or a mixture of fluid inclusions and mineral inclusion ages.
-Accordingly, the gas 286 287 release sequence under sufficient crushing progresses from microcracks to secondary fluid inclusions, followed by primary fluid inclusions, and finally to micro- to nanometre-sized minerals (Bai et al., 2022).
-288
+Accordingly, the gas release sequence under sufficient crushing progresses from microcracks to secondary fluid inclusions, followed by primary fluid inclusions, and finally to micro- to nanometre-sized minerals (Bai et al., 2022).

-289 In addition, the third potential source of potassium in the minerals might be the presence of K^+ in the crystal lattice, which 290 was postulated for zeolites (Kendrick et al., 2011), but could also work for feldspars, but may be less of an issue in nominally 291 potassium-free minerals such as quartz (or garnet), which is representative of the formation age of veins.
-Hydrothermal quartz 292 veins, characterized by their substitution in the crystal structure, have been studied by Weil (1984) and Götze et al. (2021).
-These studies indicate that Si^{4+} derived from hydrothermal quartz veins can be substituted by other ions such as Al^{3+} , Ga^{3+} , 293 Fe3+, B3+, Ge4+, Ti4+, and P4+, Al3+ is usually replacing Si4+ since it is found in significant numbers (~300-700 ppm) in quartz, 294 295 based on EPMA data.
-Additionally, small numbers of monovalent ions such as K+ may fill empty spaces in the crystal structure, serving as charge balancers for trivalent substitutional ions such as Al3+ (Bambauer, 1961; Kats, 1962; Perny et al., 1992; 296 297 Stalder et al., 2017; Potrafke et al., 2019).
-However, Jourdan et al. (2009) postulated that substitutions of these components 298 may be so minor that it is even undetectable using a Secondary Ion Mass Spectrometer (SIMS).
-Furthermore, it is important 299 to note that not all hydrothermal sources or quartz minerals have this particular form of substitution (Jourdan et al., 2009).
+In addition, the third potential source of potassium in the minerals might be the presence of K^+ in the crystal lattice, which was postulated for zeolites (Kendrick et al., 2011) but could also work for feldspars but may be less of an issue in nominally potassium-free minerals such as quartz (or garnet), which is representative of the formation age of veins.
+Hydrothermal quartz veins, characterized by their substitution in the crystal structure, have been studied by Weil (1984) and Götze et al. (2021).
+These studies indicate that Si4+ derived from hydrothermal quartz veins can be substituted by other ions such as Al^{3+} , Ga^{3+} , Fe^{3+} , B^{3+} , Ge^{4+} , Ti^{4+} , and P4+.
+Al3+ usually replaces Si4+ since it is found in significant amounts (~ 300-700 ppm) in quartz, based on EPMA data.
+Additionally, small numbers of monovalent ions such as K+ may fill empty spaces in the crystal structure, serving as charge balancers for trivalent substitutional ions such as Al3+ (Bambauer, 1961; Kats, 1962; Perny et al., 1992; Stalder et al., 2017; Potrafke et al., 2019).
+However, Jourdan et al. (2009) postulated that substitutions of these components may be so minor that they are even undetectable using a secondary ion mass spectrometer (SIMS).
+Furthermore, it is important to note that not all hydrothermal sources or quartz minerals have this particular form of substitution (Jourdan et al., 2009).

-- 300 Apart from these potential 39 Ar_K reservoirs above, detrital minerals (e.g., mica present in the surrounding pelitic rock) that - 301 might be trapped by the quartz veins during the growth may also contribute to the obtained maximum apparent ages.
+Apart from these potential ${}^{39}\text{Ar}{\text{K}}$ reservoirs above, detrital minerals (e.g. mica present in the surrounding pelitic rock) that might be trapped by the quartz veins during the growth may also contribute to the obtained maximum apparent ages.

-302 4.2.1 Identification of different K reservoirs in the Rursee quartz samples
+4.2.1 Identification of different K reservoirs in the Rursee quartz samples